Iraneus/betamedneed/_services/drugs.md

 layout: service
 ---

-Find and order **medications and medical products** from a certified vendor.
+Order **medications** from a certified vendor.
+You can have the medications delivered to you on demand.

 ![Pharm drugs](/images/illustrations/medicines.webp)

-Stroke and MI drugs available through Medneed:
+Stroke and MI drugs available through Medneed include:

 **Anti-coagulants**